Mercedes Mason

-Mercedes Mason (formerly Masöhn; born 1982/1983) is a Swedish-born American actress and former model.
-She is known for playing the role of Zondra in the television series Chuck, and as Isabel Zambada in the procedural drama The Finder.
-She also starred in the 2011 American horror film Quarantine 2: Terminal, portrayed Louise Leonard in the supernatural drama series 666 Park Avenue (2012–2013), Talia Del Campo in NCIS: Los Angeles, and was a regular on AMC's television series Fear the Walking Dead from 2015 to 2017.
+Mercedes Mason (born Mercedes Masöhn; 3 March 1982) is a Swedish actress.
+She is known for playing the role of Zondra in the television series Chuck, and Isabel Zambada in the procedural drama The Finder.
+She also starred in the 2011 American horror film Quarantine 2: Terminal, portrayed Louise Leonard in the supernatural drama series 666 Park Avenue (2012–2013), played Talia Del Campo in NCIS: Los Angeles, and was a regular on AMC's television series Fear the Walking Dead from 2015 to 2017.
+In 2018 she played Captain Zoe Andersen in the ABC Police crime drama The Rookie.

 Early life

-Mason was born in Linköping, Sweden, and grew up in the neighborhood of Ryd, Linköping.
+Mason was born in 1982 in Linköping, Sweden, and grew up in the neighborhood of Ryd.
 Her family had emigrated from Iran.
 She has one sister.
-She moved to the United States with her family at the age of 12 and was raised around the Chicago area.
+She moved to the United States with her family at the age of 12 and was raised in the Chicago area.

 Career

-Mason started her career as Mercedes Masöhn on television with a minor one-episode role in the daytime soap opera One Life to Live in 2005; she returned to the series for two episodes in 2006 as the character Neery.
-From 2008 to 2011, Mason had various one-episode appearances in series such as NCIS, CSI:NY and Castle.
-She had her main role debut in film as Jenny of Quarantine 2: Terminal, the 2011 found footage horror movie sequel to Quarantine.
+Mason started her career as Mercedes Masöhn on television called the Guyattwith a minor one-episode role in the daytime soap opera One Life to Live in 2005; she returned to the series for two episodes in 2006 as the character Neery.
+From 2008 to 2011, Mason had various one-episode appearances in series such as NCIS, CSI: NY and Castle.
+She had her main role debut in film as Jenny in Quarantine 2: Terminal, the 2011 found footage horror movie sequel to Quarantine.
 Prior to that, she appeared in minor roles in The Break-Up (2006) and Red Sands (2009).
 In 2011, she also starred in the drama film Three Veils.
-Throughout the following years, Mason took part in various movies in minor or supporting roles.
+Throughout the following years, Mason played minor or supporting roles in various movies.

 In 2012, Mason was one of two lead actresses in The Finder during its lone season.
 She played Deputy U.S. Marshal Isabel Zambada, the romantic interest of title character Walter Sherman (Geoff Stults).
 Both she and Maddie Hasson filled the void left by the departure of Saffron Burrows, the female lead in the series' backdoor pilot which was the 19th episode of Season 6 of Bones.
 She also co-starred on the ABC supernatural drama series 666 Park Avenue in 2012, which was canceled midway through its season.

-In spring 2014, she debuted her role of DEA Special Agent Talia Del Campo on the CBS series NCIS: Los Angeles, which has since become a recurring role, appearing in seven episodes from 2014 to 2022.
-In August 2015, Mason debuted in her role as Ofelia Salazar, on the Walking Dead companion series Fear the Walking Dead.
-In 2018, she played the role of Captain Zoe Andersen in the first season of the ABC series The Rookie.
+In the spring of 2014, Mason debuted her role of DEA Special Agent Talia Del Campo on the CBS series NCIS: Los Angeles, appearing in seven episodes from 2014 to 2022.
+In August 2015, she debuted in her role as Ofelia Salazar, on the Walking Dead companion series Fear the Walking Dead.

+In 2018, she played Captain Zoe Andersen in the first season of the ABC series The Rookie.